About This Chapter

 Human Communication Processes - Chapter Summary

-Go through each of these lessons to watch videos and read texts on major dimensions of human communications processes.
-You'll pick up helpful pointers about the different types of communications, examples, and detailed explanations of how we influence each other via verbal and nonverbal messages.
-Our instructors are expert in their areas and they will convey what you need to know clearly and informatively.
-As you review the chapter, you'll find lessons on:
+Go through each of these lessons to examine major dimensions of human communications processes.
+You'll pick up helpful information about the different types of rhetoric and how perception influences the communication process.
+Our instructors are experts in their fields, and they convey what you need to know clearly and informatively.
+After you review the chapter, you should be able to:

-Mark specific points you want to remember in each video by using the lesson's video tabs.
-You can also find the information about a topic in the accompanying video transcript.
-Once you're comfortable with your understanding of these topics, use the practice quiz questions to assess your retention.
+Go directly to points you want to focus on in each video by using the timeline tags.
+You can also find key vocabulary set off in bold print in the accompanying video transcript.
+Once you're comfortable with these topics, use the practice quiz questions to assess your retention.

 1. What is Rhetoric? - Definition, Devices & Examples